 Storing curd

-- Freezing: if not using gelatin (I don't) you have to freeze it and take it out when you're ready to serve.
-If you add gelatin you can keep it in the fridge.
-Instructions are in the recipe below.
+- Gelatin: if not using it (I don't), you have to freeze the cheesecake and take it out when ready to serve.
+If you add gelatin, you can keep it in the fridge.
+Instructions are in the recipe card.

-- Pan: you can use a regular 8-inch cake pan with a removable bottom and make half the recipe.
+- Pan: you can use a square 8 or 9-inch pan and make half the recipe.

 Related recipes you might like: